 Trieste was one of my favorite cities in northern Italy.
 It’s on the water, which gives it a refreshing vibe.
-There are also a few things close by worth checking out.
+There are a few things close by worth checking out as well.
 The first is Risera di San Sabba, the only extermination camp in Italy during WWII.
 Miramare Castle is also right there, which is beautiful to walk around.
 We just wandered the grounds, but you can also go inside.

 Pair with: Grotta Gigante